 - Contributor to USA Today, National Public Radio, CNBC and Wall Street Journal Radio on aviation, travel law and transportation security issues.

-- Commentator in national media on airline, travel and transportation industry issues
+- Frequent commentator on airline, travel and transportation industry issues

-- Author of numerous articles on a variety of aviation and travel industry legal and regulatory matters
+- Author of numerous articles on aviation and travel industry legal and regulatory matters

 - Previously worked for former Congressman John R. McKernan (R-Maine)